akyengo-Jr/Life_Expectancy/README.md

    - Normalize features.

 3. **Modeling:**
-   - Implement linear regression from scratch (gradient descent).
+   - Implement linear regression from scratch (gradient descent) This is the hard part of the project.
    - Train and evaluate both custom and scikit-learn models.
    - Compare model coefficients and prediction performance.

 4. **Visualization:**
-   - Plot training loss curve for the custom model.
+   - Plot training loss curve for the custom model (This is very hard to understand sometimes).
    - Visualize predictions vs. true values for both models.

 ---